 A roleplaying game is somewhere between amateur dramatics and collaborative storytelling.
 You turn up, create a character to play, and play them.
 There are no scripts or lines, no set outcomes to what will happen—just a setting, a bunch of other characters to interact with, and some GMs to make sure it all runs smoothly.

-These sessions take place in a children's bedroom, where the toys (your characters) are put away during the day while the child they protect is at school.
-The game is non-combat.
-In general, sessions are reserved for talking to other player characters and NPCs, in-session politics, and for planning the big actions you're going to take in turnsheets (more on this shortly!)
+These sessions take place on the road out of the Underworld, as your characters journey out towards the Living World.
+The game is non-combat—it is understood that any physical violence will lead to immediate and swift retribution from the management of the venue.
+In general, sessions are reserved for talking to other player characters and NPCs, in-session politics, and for planning the action you're going to take in turnsheets (more on this shortly!)

 Every two weeks on a Wednesday evening, players meet in a room in the Asian Cultural Centre.
-In character, these represent gatherings of the toys (you!) as they plan on how to defend their child from the monsters under the bed.
-During these meetings, players will get to consult with each other and with various other interested parties.
-They will have to work out what threats will be present and how to deal with them, as well as exploring different oppertunities and gathering more supplies.
+In character, these are usually rest stops at places of note on your long journey out of the Underworld and back towards the Living World.
+You will have the chance to get to know your fellow travellers, and plan your journey, whilst trying to work out who might be trying to saboutage your efforts.
 The GMs will be on hand to offer help, advice, and information and to keep the game running smoothly, as well as playing various NPCs every week.

 There is a system for these turnsheet actions, detailed here—but don't feel you need to memorise it all; we're more than happy to help you out if you're having trouble working out what you want to do in the early weeks!